Joseph-Ibeh/AltSchool_Africa_Cloud_Engineering_Learning_Journey/README.md

-# AltSchool_learning_journey
-Documenting my Cloud Engineering learning journey at AltSchool Africa, School of Engineering
+Note: This repository contains my Cloud Engineering learning journey, which I originally documented on personal notes, LinkedIn, and Twitter.
+The learning journey started much earlier, and this repository serves as a consolidated version.